jake-knerr/js-style-guide/README.md

   - _Examples_:
     - Using the built-in `Error` object.
     - Creating custom elements.
-- Large numbers of objects are created, and the performance of the object creation is critical.
+- Large numbers of objects are created, and the performance and/or memory consumption of the object creation is critical.
   - For these use cases, construction can be optimized by moving methods to the reused prototype.
 - Inheritance is expected by third-party consumers, which makes an idiomatic technique useful.